CyberHansel/CyberHansel/README.md

 - 👋 Hi, I’m @CyberHansel
 - 👀 I’m interested in ...
 Cyber Security
 - 🌱 I’m currently learning ...
 Linux Administration
-- 💞️ I’m looking to collaborate on ... a bit too early for my level of skillet :)
+- 💞️ I’m looking to collaborate on ... a bit too early for my level of skillset :)
 - 📫 How to reach me ... hopefully not by hand

 <!---